CyberPunkMetalHead/cryptocurrency-gpt/README.md

 # CryptocurrencyGPT, all in One AI Cryptocurrency Assistant
-CryptocurrencyGPT expands on the functionality of OpenAI's LLM in order to create a helpful cryptocurrency assitant that can perform various cryptocurrency-focused function.
+CryptocurrencyGPT expands on the functionality of OpenAI's LLM by using function calling in order to create a helpful cryptocurrency assitant that can perform a variety of cryptocurrency-focused tasks.
 It's an all in one cryptocurrency assistant that has a minimalistic user interact through which you can buy, sell or analyze cryptocurrency assets and even plot cryptocurrency charts!

 ## Main CryptocurrencyGPT Functions:
 - It can return Live Market Data, as well as historical data using the Binance API